 Also read: these are the best bbq’s for smoking meat

 If you want to achieve the best lamb shoulder result, you should make your smoker as hot as possible.
 This means you might want to set up your smoker temperatures between 250 to 235 degrees F.

 Although you can opt to use lower temperatures, higher temperatures will do a better job when it comes to rendering the fat as well as crisping up the skin.

 - First, you will need to set up the smoker.
-Fill the charcoal bin with unlit briquettes and then you can use a chimney starter to ignite your briquettes.
+Fill the charcoal bin with unlit briquettes and then you can use a chimney starter like one of these top rated ones to ignite your briquettes.
 The chimney starter should be flipped upside down and you can light around 15 to 25 briquettes—but use more in case of cold weather.

 - Once your briquettes are lit and ashed over, pour them over the unlit charcoals, and then add the smoke wood.